-The Dirt on Dirt - Clay
+Gardening in Clay Soil - The Dirt on Dirt

 Clay soil is often cursed by gardeners but clay can be a wonderful thing.
-The Dirt on Dirt - Clay will teach you about clay soils, why you should love them, and how to make them even better.
+This article will teach you about clay soils, why you should love them, and how to make them even better.

 Soil comes in a whole array of types.
 The basic categories are clay, silt, loam and sand with constant variation within each of these classes.
 If you have silt or loam soils you are sitting pretty, gardening will be easy and you will love your soil.
 If you have clay or sandy soils it will take a bit more input from you before you love your soil.
 Trust me, you can love your clay or sandy soil, it just takes a bit of knowledge and a bit of elbow grease.

 What is Clay Soil?

 Clay soils come in many types.
 It is difficult to know which kind of clay you have without doing a soil test.
-Usually your local county extension service can help you conduct a basic soil test.
+Usually, your local county extension service can help you conduct a basic soil test.
 This test will let you know what particular type of clay soil you have.

 What’s good about clay soil & what’s bad about it?

-Let’s take a look at what a clay soil does for you, both the good and the bad.
+Let’s take a look at what clay soil does for you, both the good and the bad.

 Clay soils provide a wonderful foundation for plants by anchoring roots securely in the soil.
 Many perennials and annuals thrive in clay soils since they can get a firm grip on the soil with their roots.
 This firm grip allows them to survive extremes of temperature and moisture that plants grown in sandy soil cannot.
 Clay soils minimize plant heaving due to cycles of freezing and thawing.
 Plant heaving is when a plant seems to be climbing out of the soil.
-Becasuse clay allows for roots to hold tight to the soil, plants are less likely to heave.
+Because clay allows for roots to hold tight to the soil, plants are less likely to heave.

 A few bad things: Clay soil, however, isn't perfect.
-It is likely obvious that a heavy clay soil is going to be more work to till or shovel than a sandy soil.
+It is likely obvious that heavy clay soil is going to be more work to till or shovel than sandy soil.
 However, when you are planting a landscape with perennials and shrubs, most of the digging is only done once and then you get to reap all the benefits of clay soils for the rest of the life of the landscape.
-No doubt, a clay soil is heavier and more likely to compact than a sandy soil, but you do get a lot of benefits for your labor.
+No doubt, clay soil is heavier and more likely to compact than sandy soil, but you do get a lot of benefits for your labor.

 A clay soil can get very mucky if it is too wet.
 If your clay soil is sticking to your shovel, stop working.
 The soil is too wet to work with.
 If you continue working the soil, it will compound the common problems of clay soil.
 Continuing to dig will compact your soil even more.